The Minimum Feasible Tileset problem: Bounded number of symbols

 \section{Bounded number of symbols}

-We analyze the influence of the number of symbols~$|F|$ on the complexity of solving an instance~$(F,\S,\ell)$ of \mfts.
+We now analyze the influence of the number of symbols~$|F|$ on the complexity of solving an instance $(F,\S,\ell)$ of the decision variant of \mfts.
+(That is, as in section \autoref{section:numberofscenarios}, we want to decide whether there is a feasible tileset for $\S$ with at most $\ell$ tiles.)
 It is easy to see that the problem becomes solvable in polynomial time when~$F$ is bounded: The instance is trivial if~$\ell\geq|F|$ since, in that case, we can afford to dedicate a separate tile for each symbol.
 Otherwise, there are only~$\Oh(|F|^{2\ell}) \subseteq \Oh(|F|^{2|F|})$ ways to fix~$\ell$ tiles.
 As mentioned in \autoref{section:hardness}, each candidate tileset can be verified by solving a bipartite matching problem for each scenario, on a graph that has an edge between each symbol in the scenario and every tile containing that symbol.
 This yields an overall runtime of~$\Oh^*(|F|^{2|F|})$, and, hence, fixed-parameter tractability in~$|F|$.
 Using structural insights of \autoref{section:structure} we are able to improve on this naive running time.